Scroll down for Christmas Facts

 The first ferris wheel was opened at the Chicago World's Fair in 1893,

-Given Obama's re-election as U.S. President, it's interesting to note that according to Forbes, the richest 400 Americans net worth increased 13 percent in 2012 to $1.7 trillion.
-The average net worth of the group was also up to a record $4.2 billion, and collectively they make up the equivalent of one-eighth of the U.S. economy.
+The richest 400 Americans net worth increased 13 percent in 2012 to $1.7 trillion.
+The average net worth of the group was also up to a record $4.2 billion.
+The worlds richest people have seen their share of the globes total wealth increase from 42.5% at the height of the 2008 financial crisis to 50.1% in 2017.

 There are Seven Elements.
 The Western ones are: : earth, air, water, fire.
 The Chinese add metal and wood, and India includes space.
 The actual basic elements of life are: oxygen, hydrogen, carbon, nitrogen, phosphorus, sulfur.